brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 # Acknowledgments

 Thank you to Richard Smith for bringing the issue to our attention and for all the helpful suggestions.
+Thank you to Tim Song for all the help on this topic.